justreisz/Five-website/README.md

 # Five-website
-My first new website that is a website where you can buy your gym equipments.
+My first new website where you can buy your gym equipments.